-In August 2011, the ERA Board approved the construction of the Ranger 3 Deeps Exploration Decline to conduct underground close-spaced drilling to further define and evaluate the Ranger 3 Deeps resource.
-Construction of the decline began in May 2012 and underground drilling commenced in May 2013.
+In August 2011, the ERA Board approved the construction of the Ranger 3 Deeps exploration decline to conduct underground close-spaced drilling to further define and evaluate the Ranger 3 Deeps resource.
+Construction on the decline began in May 2012 and underground drilling commenced in May 2013.

-In addition, ERA commenced a Prefeasibility Study on the proposed Ranger 3 Deeps underground mine in July 2012.
-The study is on schedule to be completed by the end of the fourth guarter of 2014 and considered by the ERA Board in the first guarter of 2015.
+In addition, ERA commenced a prefeasibility study on the proposed Ranger 3 Deeps underground mine in July 2012.
+The study is on schedule to be completed by quarter 4 2014.

 Pursuant to ERA's section 41 Authority, it is permitted to conduct mining and processing operations on the Ranger Project Area until January 2021, following which rehabilitation activities will continue.
-Further details of the tenure held over the Ranger Project Area and environmental regulations are outlined in the JORC Code 2012 Edition - Table 1, outlined in Appendix 2 of this announcement.
+Further details of the tenure held over the Ranger Project Area and environmental regulation are outlined in the JORC Code 2012 Edition - Table 1 outlined in Appendix 2 to this announcement.